shanebersiek/iOSI-precourse-onboarding/week-01/labs/playgrounds-lab/README.md

 ### What we are doing

-In this lab, we will create and experiment with XCode Playgrounds and take our first foray into writing Swift Code.
+In this lab, we will create and experiment with Xcode Playgrounds and take our first foray into writing Swift Code.

 > ***Note:*** _This Lab is designed to be done independently._

 ### Why we are doing it

-XCode Playgrounds allows you to write and test code quickly and cheaply.
+Xcode Playgrounds allows you to write and test code quickly and cheaply.
 This is valuable when you want to learn how to use a new Library, Framework, or Swift feature without having to create an entire App.

 ## Exercise

 ### Requirements

-+ Create a new Playgrounds Project in XCode
++ Create a new Playgrounds Project in Xcode

 + Say something about yourself using the `print()` command